DontadVance/ProjectMabinyogi/notes.md

 - making modifications to the index page, which will serve as our primary page for character creation;
 need to discuss and outline potential layouts before implementation.
 - **Note: May need to reload page + cache for proper updates.
 (Shift-Ctrl-R on Chrome).**

+### (9/3/2020)
+- Added a "create" page with route (form.html)
+- Migrated character creation from index.html to form.html
+- Added WTForm inputs for Name, Stature, Race, Class + Input Validation.
+- Modified cluster.py to use an alternative reference; please feel free to change this if you need to!
+Just make sure it works (I couldn't get the previous format to work).
+- Added basic/temporary insertion of web form data into the MongoDB Warrior collection.
+I did this in order to verify that the web forms were working correctly + for understanding.
+No guarantee of good practice or implementation!
+- Extensive modification to CSS